TQLuan/Pistazien-Denoiser/Readme.md

 # Pistazien Denoiser

-A denoiser focus on human speech signal using DEMCUS, DTLN, Grach, logMMSE, MMSE-STSA and Unet20.
+A denoiser focusing on human speech signal using DEMCUS, DTLN, Grach, logMMSE, MMSE-STSA and Unet20.

 The denoised human speech signals from mentioned methods are compared in STOI, Gain and blind SNR.
 The plots can be further plotted in time and frequency domain.